andreluizbvs/liveness_system/README.md

     - [Required] Download the pretrained models [here](https://drive.google.com/file/d/1sQFPC9IyQFFDmKX28_uD4mgN00dtZSiL/view?usp=sharing).

-2. Run the inference scripts to see the system working on an image or a video:
+2. Run the liveness inference script to see the system working on an image or a video.
+See an example below:
     ```sh
     cd src/
     ```
     ```sh
-    python liveness_inference.py
+    python liveness_inference.py ../data/celebA-spoof_samples/CelebA_Spoof_/CelebA_Spoof/Data/test/3613/spoof/541354.png 2>/dev/null
     ```
+    You can pass images and videos paths here.
+    Obs.: The "`2>/dev/null`" is just to supress warnings.
+Remove if you wish to see it.

+3. **[Recommended]** Experiment with the three provided jupyter notebooks.
+There are already some pre-loaded results and some sample input images:
+    - `src/tools/adversarial_attack_manipulation.ipynb`
+    - `src/tools/liveness_predict.ipynb`
+    - `src/tools/liveness_output_analysis.ipynb`

+    They are quite intuitive.
+More info on them, please check out the [project report](./Report.md).

+4. To fine-tune it, one of the two models (SiliconeMaskModel or FaceDepthModel) run the train script to train and evaluate the liveness detection model:
     ```sh
-    python adv_attack_inference.py
+    python train.py
     ```

-3. To fine-tune it, run the train script to train and evaluate the liveness detection model:
+    It will output the accuracy, precision, recall, and F1-score of the model.

+5. To evaluate the models in the CelebA-Spoof Test set, simply run the following:
     ```sh
-    python train.py
+    python evaluate.py
     ```
-    It will output the accuracy, precision, recall, and F1-score of the model.

 ## Disclaimer